Instructors, Director, and Board Members

 Academy Director

-Nancy has been the Academy Director for the last 11 years.
+Nancy has been the Academy Director for over 15 years.
 She recruits and supervises teaching faculty, pairs students with instructors, and facilitates studio scheduling.
 Nancy has been a member of St. Paul’s Lutheran Church since 1981 where she currently serves as the Director of Music Ministry, a position she has held since 1993.
 Even before joining the church staff, she has been providing music education to the teenagers at St. Paul’s Lutheran Church through singing and ringing for more than 30 years.
 She also currently directs the church’s adult choir and hand bell ensembles.

 A proponent of collaborative events, Nancy has served as chairman of the Lutheran Musicians of Central Oklahoma, past president of CORD (Central OK Ringers and Directors) and the chairman of a committee that planned a commemoration service for the 20th anniversary of the OKC Bombing, We Rise to Bless You Still, sponsored by Oklahoma Alliance for Liturgy and the Arts (OALA).
 Her Adult Choir members have sung in Lincoln Center in NYC as well as on tour in Germany, Austria and the Czech Republic.